PawziCat/MART341-WebDesign/Assignment13/README.md

 MART342 Digital Images I

-November 17, 2024
+November 24, 2024

-## Assignment 12
+## Assignment 13

-### Page
+### 5 Techniques
+#### Pages
-I am working on my online portfolio for my graphic design business I focused on all my pages as they are styled with the same sheet, I was primarily focused on my gallery page however.
+I am working on my online portfolio for my graphic design business

-### 6 Techniques
+* Contact
+* Gallery
+* Branding
+* About

+#### Responsive Design:
+Used flex, auto and percentages to control page layout instead of fixed numbers.

-#### Size:
+#### Media Queries:
-* I used size to control the width of elements like the navigation bar and banner images/videos to be 100% of the window/screen.
-* I also used it to control the width of the columns on my pages.
+Attempted to add media querries to help better control the responsiveness of my website.

-#### Over Flow:
+#### Navigation Menu
-* I used overflow to control the way that my about page displays text on narrower screens to look better and maintain page flow
+Adjusted navigagation menu to be responsive.

-#### Border
+#### Dropdown Menu
-* I used borders on the top and bottem of my navigation bar to seperate it from the background of my page.
+I used the drop down menu to place my Branding page under my Gallery page.

-#### Margin:
-* I used margins to put space between my content and the sides of the screen
-* to break up elements like the column aranged boxes.

-#### Padding:
-* I used padding to position my text and images withing the boxes to keep them centered and from crowding the edges.

-#### Position:
-* I used position to make my navigation bare stick to the top of he window/screen when you scroll down the page.

-#### Additional Techniques:
+#### Additional Notes:
-I for the life of me cannot get the dropdown menu to work with my navigation bar.
-I will likely try to figure this out next week when I can recode and style things.
+I for the life of me cannot get the responsive design to work properly on both my Branding and Contact pages.
+I believe the Branding page is a conflicting or missing code for either my responsive css or my media queries.
+The map on the Contact Page however is not done through a syle sheet and I feel this is the entire reason for this page not being responsive.